Note: The 2019 edition of this article is now available. Click here to read it.

 Africa is one of very few places in the world today that can deliver the massive growth and scale necessary to yield very high returns on investment capital.

-As venture capitalists and angel funds continue their search for promising investment opportunities, the exciting potential of Africa’s burgeoning startup ecosystem will be hard to ignore in 2017.
+As venture capitalists and angel funds continue their search for promising business and investment opportunities in Africa, the exciting potential of Africa’s burgeoning startup ecosystem will be hard to ignore in 2017.

 2017 will continue the reign of new wealth in Africa

-Given the scale of business opportunities on the continent, there’s no doubt that 2017 will create its fair share of winners and millionaires in Africa.
+Given the scale of impressive business opportunities in Africa, there’s no doubt that 2017 will create its fair share of winners and millionaires in Africa.

 These winners will include individual entrepreneurs, private and institutional investors and the ecosystem of specialists and advisors who support them.